17 rumours we've heard about Samsung's Galaxy S8, one of the biggest smartphones of 2017

 According to ET News, Samsung will include a similar eye scanner as the Galaxy Note 7 in the Galaxy S8.

-With the Galaxy Note 7, the eye scanner allowed you to unlock your phone, as well as certain apps and folders, for extra security.
+For the Galaxy Note 7, the eye scanner would have let you unlock your phone, as well as certain apps and folders for extra security.

-Apparently, it will be so fast-acting that it will unlock your phone in 0.01 seconds, according to South Korean news outlet, The Investor.

-Some rumours claim Samsung will release the Galaxy S8 earlier than its usual announcement during February's Mobile World Congress in Barcelona.
+Some rumours claim Samsung will release the Galaxy S8 earlier than its usual announcement during Feburary's Mobile World Congress in Barcelona.

 Yet, the reliable SamMobile spotted rumours from Korean news site Naver.com that claims Samsung may host its own event in New York City in March for a release on April 18.